 8) Have you ever stayed in the United States longer than the admission period granted to you by the US government?

-9) Have you travelled to, or been present in, Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen on or after March 1, 2011?
+9) Have you traveled to, or been present in Cuba, Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen on or after March 1, 2011?
 Or are you a dual citizen of Iran, Iraq, Sudan or Syria?

 Where you do not meet these criteria, you will be required to apply for the appropriate nonimmigrant US visa.

 All individual travellers must have applied for and been granted ESTA.
 This includes children, who must each have their own ESTA in order to travel.

 If you are granted ESTA, you will be permitted to travel to the US visa-free, provided your reason for travel is within the permissible activities and that you do not remain for longer than 90 days.